code-q-web-factory/Neos-Skeleton/docs/GETTING_STARTED.md

 13. Copy your preferred frontend tooling into [Resources/Public/Frontend](/DistributionPackages/CodeQ.Site/Resources/Public/Frontend) and adopt the [CodeQ.Site:Document.AbstractPage](/DistributionPackages/CodeQ.Site/Resources/Private/Fusion/Document/AbstractPage/AbstractPage.fusion) html tags.
 14. Create your own document and content node types and add the styles to your CSS.
+15. If you are sending e-mails you can use Mailhog.
+This tool creates a local virtual mailbox to catch all outgoing mail when developing.
+It is preconfigured in this branch and can be launched with:
+    ```
+    ddev launch -m
+    ```